Effective Date: May 25, 2018 – What’s New >>

 We’ve listed the types of information we collect and receive more specifically in the chart below.
 Generally, we collect this information to support your account and to help us understand how you use the Service so we can make it better.
 We have noted which types of information are not collected unless you choose to provide it.

 If you register for or maintain an Evernote service account:

 |We collect||Why we collect it|

-|Your username, email address and contact preferences||
+|Your username, email address, and contact preferences||

-|Your name, image and other personal information, if you elect to share it||
+|Your name, image, and other personal information, if you choose to share it||

-|Your device identifiers||
+|Your device information||

-|Your location and calendar information – if you elect to share it||
+|Your calendar information, only if you select the option to share it||

 Additional information we collect in connection with Evernote Business accounts: